Malek National Museum and Library

 Malek National Museum and Library (کتابخانه و موزه ملی ملک) is a museum and national library in Tehran, Iran.
 Malek National Library and Museum Institution (MNLMI) is the first private museum of Iran, and one of six large libraries holding exquisite manuscripts.

-The MNLMI collection is a rich trove of the best manuscripts and Iranian historical artworks.
-The Institution is located in the historical “Bagh-e Melli” area, considered the cultural-historical center of Tehran.
-Usually, its visitors are university students and researchers, as well as tourists who enjoy its library and museum facilities.
-MNLMI, one of the biggest libraries of precious manuscripts in Iran, was built by Hadji Hussein Agha Malek, the richest man in Iran at the time.
+The MNLMI collection is a trove of the best manuscripts and Iranian historical artworks.
+The MNLMI is located in the historical National Garden area, considered the cultural-historical center of Tehran.
+The typical visitors of the MNLMI are university students and researchers, as well as tourists who view its library and museum facilities.
+MNLMI, one of the biggest libraries of precious manuscripts in Iran, was built by Hossein Agha Malek, the richest man in Iran at the time.
 He built it in a traditional Persian architecture style.
 One of the biggest contributors to the museum's development was Esat Malek Malek, Hadji Hussein Agha Malek's eldest daughter.

 Haj Hossein Aqa Malek

-Haj Hossein Aqa Malek (1871-1972), the founder and donor of MNLM was born and died in Tehran.
+Haj Hossein Agha Malek (1871–1972), the founder and donor of MNLM was born and died in Tehran.
 In 1908, Haj Hossein Aqa Malek founded a library in Mashhad, which consisted of manuscripts and printed books.
-Later on, he moved the library to his house located in the area of Tehran Grand Bazaar, and thus provided a free-of-charge access for interested scholars.
-According to the MNLM deed of endowment, Haj Hossein Aqa Malek had stipulated that MNLM is a non-profit institution aimed at expanding the knowledge among the people.
-He has also mentioned that his collection would be available to both Iranian and foreign addressees.
+Later on, he moved the library to his house located in the area of Tehran Grand Bazaar, and thus provided free-of-charge access for interested scholars.
+According to the MNLM deed of endowment, Haj Hossein Agha Malek had stipulated that the MNLM is a non-profit institution aimed at expanding the knowledge among the people.
+He has also mentioned that his collection would be available to both Iranian and foreign addresses.